nmlgc/ReC98/CONTRIBUTING.md

   `frame_delay()` calls: `*_animate`
 * Generic 0-based IDs: `*_id`
 * Generic 1-based IDs, with 0 indicating some sort of absence: `*_num`
+* Random and incomplete collections of data related to a specific concept:
+  `*_stuff`
+  * Can be used for both structures and functions.
 * Functionally identical reimplementations or micro-optimizations of master.lib functions: `z_<master.lib function name>`
 * Plain-old-data `struct`s: `struct snake_case_t {}`